CarloHan/CarloHan.github.io/source/_posts/an-old-electronic-flasher-for-automotive.md

 id: '6'
 categories:
   - - HW
+description: >-
+  Analyzing and simulating the working principle of an old electronic flasher.
+  This flasher control unit is used to control the position, direction and emergnecy lights flashing on vehicle.
+abbrlink: 12487
 date: 2021-01-12 17:46:50
-description: Analyzing and simulating the working principle of an old electronic flasher.
-This flasher control unit is used to control the position, direction and emergnecy lights flashing on vehicle.
 ---

 <style>